bbcCorp/mfe_demo/README.md

 3. We might need to show two or more microfrontend at the same time.
 4. We want to use off-the-shelf routing solutions
 5. We need navigation features for the subapp in both hosted mode and in isolation.
-6. If different apps nee to communicate information about routing, it should be done in as generic a fashion as possible.
+6. If different apps need to communicate information about routing, it should be done in as generic a fashion as possible.
     * Each app might be using a completely different navigation framework.
     * We might swap out or upgrade navigation libraries all the time - shouldn't require a rewrite of the rest of the app.